ON THIS PAGE: You will learn about the different types of treatments doctors use for people with prostate cancer. Use the menu to see other pages.

 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.

-Cancer treatment can affect older adults in different ways.
-More information on the specific effects of surgery, chemotherapy, and radiation therapy on older patients can be found another section of this website.
+Cancer treatment can affect adults who are 65 and older in different ways.
+More information on the specific effects of surgery, chemotherapy, and radiation therapy on these patients can be found another section of this website.

 Take time to learn about your treatment options and be sure to ask questions if something is unclear.
 Talk with your doctor about the goals of each treatment, the likelihood that the treatment will work, what you can expect while receiving the treatment, and the possible urinary, bowel, sexual, and hormone-related side effects of treatment.
 Discuss with your doctor how the treatment options may affect recurrence, survival, and quality of life.
 It is also important to discuss your doctor's experience with treating prostate cancer.
 These types of talks are called "shared decision-making."
 Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your care.
 Shared decision-making is particularly important for prostate cancer because there are different treatment options.
 Learn more about making treatment decisions.